doubleQ2018/Deep-learning-for-contact_map_v2/README.md

 # Deep-learning-for-contact\_map\_v2

-Deep learning method for prediction of pretein contact map, with predicted contact map by other software(for example CCMpred, PSICOV, and so on) as input.
+This is an implementation of [Accurate De Novo Prediction of Protein Contact Map by Ultra-Deep Learning Model](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005324), which is a deep learning method for prediction of pretein contact map, with predicted contact map by other software(for example CCMpred, PSICOV, and so on) as input.

 ## Requirements